markodevcic/log_tools/README.md

 While the logging functionality will still work in other IDEs, some may not fully support the color-coded ANSI escape sequences used to enhance log readability.
 These color codes may not render correctly in IDEs other than VSCode, leading to non-readable logs with visible escape sequences.

-However, all log messages and data will still be output, just without the intended color formatting

 ## Features

 - Log HTTP requests and responses using Dio interceptors.